stefanstranger/MicrosoftHealth/README.md

 PowerShell Module for Microsoft Health Cloud API

 10/29/2015: - Initial version
+10/30/2015: - Updated README.md file

 # Install
-1. Download the zip file.
+1. Download the MicrosoftHealth-masterzip file.
-2. Unblock the zip file.
+2. Unblock the zip file (right click and select unblock).
+3. Extract zip contents MicrosoftHealth-master.zip file.
+4. Rename MicrosoftHealth-master folder to MicrosoftHealth.
-3. Extract contents to PowerShell Module folder of your choice.
+5. Copy renamed MicrosoftHealth folder with contents to C:\Users\[username]\Documents\WindowsPowerShell\Modules folder
-4. Run import-module MicrosoftHealth cmdlet in PowerShell after following below steps.
+6. Run import-module MicrosoftHealth cmdlet in PowerShell after following below steps.

 # Microsoft Health Register your app
 In order to connect to the Microsoft Health Cloud APIs, you will need a Microsoft Account with a registered application.